NYCPlanning/ceqr-app-data-archive/ceqr/recipes/ceqr_school_buildings/README.md

 # ceqr-school-buildings

 ## Instructions:
-1. Run `runner` in the current directory to build the dataset
+1. Run `sh runner.sh` in the current directory to build the dataset

 ## Data info:
 * input: